 ACKNOWLEDGEMENTS

 I wish to express my gratitude to my Supervisor Dr. Muchemwa, V. who has been enthusiastic and helpful in steering the path of my research.
-I wish to extend my gratitude to Alas Mara Zambia, BancABC and Finance Bank employees for their generosity in providing me with the needed information / documents for my thesis.
+I wish to extend my gratitude to Atlas Mara Zambia, BancABC and Finance Bank employees for their generosity in providing me with the needed information / documents for my thesis.